 1) “Overall public support for free speech is rising over time, not falling.”
 That may have been true until recently, but on some measures iGen college students are more willing to restrict or ban speech, or disinvite speakers, in order to maximize other values, particularly inclusion.

 2) “People on the political right are less supportive of free speech than people on the left.”
-That has long been true historically, but as we’ll show in our next post, it may be less true today.
+That has long been true historically, but as we’ll show in our next post, it seems to be less true today, and may even have reversed.

 3) “College graduates are more supportive than non-graduates.”
 That was surely true until recently.
 It is probably still true about recent college graduates, but it may no longer be true about students who are in college today, and who were shaped by the college environment since 2015.
 As we will show in our next post, the cultural dynamics around speech are shifting on many campuses.
 We cannot draw on data from Millennials to assess what is happening on campuses today.